wmbm/wmbm.github.io/content/post/berlin_job_market/index.md

 So you want to move into the data field but are unsure where to focus your energy?
 So many different tools, programming langauges and technologies - where to start? **Well... look no further!**

-> _**TLDR**: If you want to be competing for Berlin data jobs in 2024, learn Python, SQL and perhaps one Apache tool (like Spark or Airflow)!_
+> _**TLDR**: If you want to be competing for Berlin data jobs in 2024, learn Python, SQL and AWS  (also consider one Apache tool, like Spark or Airflow)_

-In this blogpost I will explore some of the results from a descriptive analytics mini-project of +400 job ads from the Berlin tech market 2024.
+In this blogpost, I will explore some of the results from a descriptive analytics mini-project of +400 job ads from the Berlin tech market in March 2024.

 ## Programming languages